bhendi-boi/dummy-repo/questions.md

 30. Give an efficient algorithm to find the nth root of input x.
 31. Given an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
 32. Find the kth smallest element in a given array.
 33. Find if two binary search trees are same.
-Their roots can be taken as arguements.
+Their roots can be taken as arguments.
 34. Convert a sorted array into binary search tree.
 35. Given an integer array and an integer k , find the contigious subarray of size k with the highest sum.
 36. determine , given a head of a linked list , if it is has a cycle.